sortfish/mux-rmi/index.md

  4. It should conserve network resources, i.e. reuse connections when possible, close them when not needed.
  5. It should work well on unreliable wide-area networks, i.e. never let an open connection sit idle.

-## Easy-RMI vs Dirmi
+## Mux-RMI vs Dirmi

-In reality Easy-RMI was not created as a replacement for Java RMI, but as a simpler alternative to another Java RMI replacement: [Dirmi](https://github.com/cojen/Dirmi).
+In reality Mux-RMI was not created as a replacement for Java RMI, but as a simpler alternative to another Java RMI replacement: [Dirmi](https://github.com/cojen/Dirmi).

 Dirmi is a great, full-featured bidirectional RMI library which does everything you could possibly want from an Java RMI replacement.
 I've used it myself for big client-server applications with 1000s of concurrent users distributed across the globe.